postsharp/Metalama.Samples/examples/log/README.md

 This series of examples shows how to build an aspect that automatically writes a log record when a method execution starts, completes, or fails.

 The objective is to transform the code as illustrated in the following example.
-If the generated code does not fit entirely to your preferences, do not worry, learn how to personalize it.
+If the generated code does not fit entirely to your preferences, do not worry, you can learn how to personalize it.

 [!metalama-compare log-4/Calculator.cs]